This DIY winter wreath is the perfect way to keep your front door pretty and festive all January long!

 Winter Wreath Supplies

-Here’s all it took to create this winter wreath:
+Here’s all it took to make this winter wreath:

 - Styrofoam wreath form